teapython/OpenCV/README.md

     * Process each celebrity image to detect faces and face landmarks
     * Compute face descriptor for each image
 - Process a given person' image in the same way to compute face descriptor
 - Calculate Euclidean distance between face descriptor of the person versus face descriptors of celebrity images.
-Find the celebrity face for which distance is minimum as the look-alike face.
+Find the celebrity face for which distance is minimum as the look-alike face

 ## Code